-How We Celebrate Baptismal Anniversaries
+How We Celebrate A Baptism Anniversary

 Jesus is God’s beloved, and so are we.
 I know this in my heart, and yet sometimes I lose sight of the words.
-In the hectic nature of managing work, family, a home, social lives, and more, it is rare that I take time to rest in the beauty of the knowledge that I am God’s beloved child.
+In the hectic nature of managing work, family, home, social lives, and more, it is rare that I take time to rest in the beauty of the knowledge that I am God’s beloved child.

-Here’s how we celebrate baptismal anniversaries:
+Here’s how we celebrate a baptism anniversary:

-- We have a special meal and dessert.
-Here’s the thing: my kids like sifting through their baptismal memorabilia and they enthusiastically (sometimes?) recite their baptismal vows.
-But what they really get excited about is chocolate cake.
 And what can I say?
 I get it.
-We talk about baptism and faith in our house a lot, but it can be hard for little ones to fully understand — and therefore feel fully enlivened by — concepts like renewal, spiritual adoption and cleansing waters.
-But if they can’t understand and feel moved by these concepts on an intellectual level, they can feel excited on an emotional level when they anticipate a celebration involving their favorite dessert.
-That’s why we pair the more explicitly faith related elements of our baptismal anniversary celebrations with the chosen treat of the child whose anniversary it is.
-It’s sort of like presents on Christmas or baskets on Easter.
-We’re celebrating the birth of Christ and his resurrection, and part of the way we do that is through sharing joy in the form of cake.
+We talk about baptism and faith in our house a lot, but it can be hard for little ones to fully understand — and therefore feel fully enlivened by — concepts like renewal, spiritual adoption, and cleansing waters.
+But even if they can’t understand and feel moved by these concepts on an intellectual level, they can feel excited on an emotional level when they anticipate a celebration involving their favorite dessert.